raygun101/MarkupKit/README.md

 * As an explicitly named font, using the full name of the font followed by a space and the font size
 * As a text style; e.g. "body"

-For example, the following markup creates a `UILabel` that reads "This is Helvetica 24 text" and sets its font to 24-point Helvetica:
+For example, the following markup creates a `UILabel` whose font is set to 24-point Helvetica:

     <UILabel text="This is Helvetica 24 text" font="Helvetica 24"/>

 The current system font can be specified by using "System" as the font name.
 "System-Bold" and "System-Italic" are also supported.

 #### Text Styles
 A text style refers to either an entry in the application's font table or to a system-defined text style.
 The font table is an optional collection of key-value pairs defined in a file named _Fonts.plist_.
 If present, this file must be located in the application's main bundle.
 The table's keys represent style names, and the values the associated fonts.
-The styles can be used thoroughout the application in place of the actual font names.
+The styles can be used throughout the application in place of the actual font names.

 For example, the following property list defines a text style named "monospaced":